aatayde/BCAC/README.md

 useful information to display:

-- location
+- location: displayed by google maps API.
+Please read [documentation](https://developers.google.com/maps/documentation/javascript/overview) for more information.
 - hours of operation
 - services

-Items that will be implemented soon:
+Items that will be implemented:

 - hover effect on icons will display additional information. on click, will give it functionality.
 - responsive design